-Apple Will Help the Malala Fund Educate 100,000 Girls in New Partnership
+Apple Partners with Malala Fund to Help Educate 100,000 Girls

 The Malala Fund — Nobel Prize winner and activist Malala Yousafzai’s fund for girls education — is getting a major boost thanks to tech giant Apple.

 On Sunday, Apple announced that it will become the Malala Fund’s first “Laureate partner,” enabling the non-profit organization to double the number of grants it gives out to education advocates, through its Gulmakai Network.
 The partnership will also support the organization’s expansion of its existing programs in India and extension of its work into Latin America.